Sarasota Probation Violation Lawyer

 Generally speaking, there are two categories of violations: “substantive” violations and “technical” violations.
 A substantive violation of probation occurs when the Defendant commits a new crime while on probation.

-Your Sarasota probation violation attorney will explain this to you in more detail, but there are two primary defenses to probation violation: 1) the violation was not willful, and 2) the violation was minor, or insubstantial.
+Your Sarasota probation violation attorney will explain this to you in more detail.
+Still, there are two primary defenses to probation violation: 1) the violation was not willful, and 2) minor or insubstantial.

 No Willful Violation